Core Lab Team

 Krissy Kilgallen

-Krissy is a first year doctoral student in the CORE lab.
-She is interested in a cross-cultural, situative perspective on cognition, meaning that rather than privileging western perspectives as human universals, her research seeks to explore the diversity of human sense making in its relational, interdependent, sociocultural context.
-Her interest is in applying this perspective to intuitive theories of agent-environment and mind-body relations, and how humans conceptualize and model themselves in the broader web of the natural world.
-In her free time, she likes to take long, meandering walks and have equally long and meandering conversations.
+Krissy is a second year doctoral student in the CORE lab.
+She is interested in how humans conceptualize and model themselves in the broader systems of the natural world.
+She hopes to use a cross-cultural approach, meaning that rather than privileging western perspectives as human universals, her research seeks to explore the diversity of human sense making in its relational, interdependent, sociocultural context.
+She further asks what the implications are of different conceptualizations of human-nature relationships and self-construal/identity on how we interact with the social-ecological systems we are embedded in.
+One avenue she is currently exploring examines the role of systems thinking and metacognition on our ability to detect intuitive misconceptions about the natural world. to In her free time, she likes to take long, meandering walks and have equally long and meandering conversations.

 Daria Healey